rileyfletch/rileyfletch/README.md

-Computer science major with projected '25 graduation interested in software engineering
+Computer science major with projected '25 graduation pursuing a career in software engineering

 Fields of interest are embedded systems, machine learning, web development, & app development